spsforks/SCons-scons-wiki/DevGuide-Introduction.md

 If they are all passing (there may be several "No results", depending on which tools are available), you can start with development.
 Make sure your local "`master`" branch is up to date with the canoncial source on GitHub, create a branch to work in, change sources and add files as required, then commit your changes locally.

 Please help us to improve and extend our regression test suite.
 For a bugfix add one or more test(s) that break before applying your changes, and pass afterwards.
 When adding features, try to create end-to-end tests covering the new functionality.
-The "Testing Howto" at [DeveloperGuide/TestingMethodology](TestingMethodology) explains all the details.
+The "Testing Howto" at [TestingMethodology](DevGuide-TestingMethodology) explains all the details.
 Try to write your tests so that they work cross-platform.

 Ensure that your source changes are properly documented.
 Especially when changing and adding features, it is expected that you update comments and the XML files accordingly (see section above).
 Edit the file "`CHANGES.txt`" by adding your name and a short note, reflecting your contributions.